 After the big tsunami disaster, I had started my new project.

-He signed a consignment agreement with the Lumiere Brothers Gallery in Moscow.
+Signed a consignment agreement with the Lumiere Brothers Gallery in Moscow, Russia.

-He was invited International Festival of Photography "PHOTOVISA" in Krasnodar Russia.
+Was invited to participate International Festival of Photography "PHOTOVISA" in Krasnodar, Russia.

-He was invited "International Photo Festival "PHOTO FEST" in Astana Kazakhstan"
+Was invited to participate "International Photo Festival "PHOTO FEST" in Astana, Kazakhstan"